google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

   * Keras programming model

 <!--
-Version 1 of TensorFlow really emphasized the concept of graph.
-It used a 'lazy' execution model where you build a graph completely before anything is run.
+Version 1 of TensorFlow really emphasized the concept of graphs.
+It used a "lazy" execution model where you build a graph completely before anything is run.
 This graph was then put into a session where data was passed through the model.

 This programming model worked, but it was a little clunky.
 Luckily, a library called Keras showed that machine learning models could be built and trained using a more natural eager execution model.

-TensorFlow 2 was offically released in late 2019.
-TensorFlow 2 still supports much of the older programming model through a compatibality layer, but new programs should be written in TensorFlow 2 if possible.
+TensorFlow 2 was officially released in late 2019.
+TensorFlow 2 still supports much of the older programming model through a compatibility layer, but new programs should be written in TensorFlow 2 if possible.

-TensorFlow 1 also had the concept of Estimators (similar to scikit-learn) The interfaces are still supported in TensorFlow 2 and will continue to be for the indifinte futures.
+TensorFlow 1 placed more of an emphasis on the concept of Estimators (similar to scikit-learn).
+They are still supported in TensorFlow 2 and will continue to be for the indefinite future.
 -->

 ---